Skip to main content

 Technical Analysis

-CVE-2025-62765 is a vulnerability classified under CWE-319, which pertains to the transmission of sensitive information in cleartext.
-This vulnerability affects multiple versions (R08, V03, V05, V18) of the General Industrial Controls Lynx+ Gateway, a device commonly used in industrial control systems (ICS) environments.
-The core issue is that the device transmits sensitive data, including credentials, over the network without encryption.
-This allows an attacker with network access to passively intercept and capture this data, leading to potential unauthorized access or further exploitation.
-The vulnerability has a CVSS v3.1 base score of 7.5, indicating high severity, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and a high impact on confidentiality (C:H) but no impact on integrity or availability.
-The vulnerability does not require authentication, making it easier for attackers to exploit if they can access the network segment.
-Although no public exploits have been reported yet, the cleartext transmission of credentials is a critical weakness in ICS environments, where confidentiality breaches can lead to operational disruptions or safety hazards.
-The lack of patch links suggests that a fix may not yet be available, emphasizing the need for immediate compensating controls.
+CVE-2025-62765 is a vulnerability classified under CWE-319 (Cleartext Transmission of Sensitive Information) affecting the General Industrial Controls Lynx+ Gateway, specifically versions R08, V03, V05, and V18.
+The vulnerability arises because the device transmits sensitive information, including plaintext credentials, over the network without encryption.
+This allows a remote attacker with network access to eavesdrop on communications and capture sensitive data, potentially leading to unauthorized access or further exploitation.
+The vulnerability has a CVSS 3.1 base score of 7.5, indicating high severity, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), high confidentiality impact (C:H), and no impact on integrity (I:N) or availability (A:N).
+The flaw does not require authentication or user interaction, making it easier to exploit if an attacker can access the network segment where the Lynx+ Gateway operates.
+Although no public exploits are currently known, the vulnerability poses a significant risk to industrial control systems that rely on this gateway for communications.
+The lack of encryption in data transmission violates best practices for securing industrial control systems and could lead to credential theft and subsequent unauthorized access to critical infrastructure components.
+The vulnerability was published on November 14, 2025, and is tracked by ICS-CERT, emphasizing its relevance to industrial cybersecurity.
+No patches or fixes have been linked yet, highlighting the urgency for affected organizations to implement compensating controls.

 Potential Impact